awslabs/keys_values/README.md

 dot product attention (SDPA) kernels and multi-device low level code.

-If you are motivated to work on such an integration, please do get in touch (see [CONTRIBUTING.md](./CONTRIBUTING.md))!
-We would love to support users being able to run inference with long contexts without having to spend a lot of money on many GPUs, and we think that advanced selective KV cache policies are an important factor for achieving this goal.
+If you are motivated to work on such an integration, please do get in touch (see [CONTRIBUTING.md](./CONTRIBUTING.md)).
+We would love to support users being able to run inference with long contexts without having to spend a lot of money on many GPUs, and we think that advanced selective KV cache policies are an important direction towards this goal.

 A script for evaluating fine-tuned models on long context test data is provided in [finetune/longcontext_eval.py](./keys_values/finetune/longcontext_eval.py).